PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics

 As depicted in \autoref{fig:framework}, the workflow of \method mainly consists of three phases: Community determination, information perturbation, and graph reconstruction.
 The new graphs are continually generated through the three phases, forming streaming graphs.
 Based on the original graph dataset, the trusted aggregator maintains a synthetic dataset for publishing.

 \mypara{Phase 1: Community Determination} We design a dynamic community determination mechanism to obtain node partitioning for each timestamp.
 The core idea is to determine the community partitioning strategy based on the differences between the current and previous graphs.
-If the variations in these graphs are small, we can stick with the previous community divisions, thereby conserving the privacy budget for other phases.
-Conversely, if there are significant changes over time, we need to re-partition the nodes in the graph and conduct the following phases.
+If the variations in these graphs are small, we can stick with the previous community divisions, thereby conserving the privacy budget for the following phases.
+Conversely, if there are significant changes over time, we need to re-partition the nodes in the graph.
 The details of Phase 1 can be found in~\autoref{subsec:community_determination}.

 \mypara{Phase 2: Information Perturbation} Based on the community partitioning results from Phase 1, we further encode and perturb three kinds of edge information, \ie, the node's connections in its community, the node's connections to other communities, and the connections between different communities.
-Considering the coherence between the graphs, we choose to integrate the perturbed information from both the current and previous timestamps to enhance the accuracy of the data if the variations between the graphs are not significant.
+To enhance the accuracy of the data, we choose to integrate the perturbed information from both the current timestamp and the previous timestamp if the variations between the graphs are not significant.
 The details of Phase 2 are in~\autoref{subsec:information_pert}.

 \mypara{Phase 3: Graph Reconstruction} Using the perturbed information obtained in the second phase, \method reconstructs the edges both within and between communities according to different probabilistic edge connection formulas.
 To maintain a more realistic graph distribution, \method performs post-processing on the initially generated graph, ensuring that the total number of edges in the synthetic graph is close to the original graph.
 The details of Phase 3 are referred to~\autoref{subsec:graph_recons}.